ConvergenceSoftware/ExCamera/README.md

     }
 ```

-Well, you are able to preivew on you own application by USB Connection now.
+Well, you are able to preview on you own application by USB Connection now.

 #### WiFi Connection